thekalinga/books-raw/repo/the-peoples-verdict/08-relief-and-rehabilitation-meas.md

 callous administration to come out with proclamations of restitution to the sufferers.
 These proclamations were given fairly late in the day.
-In fact, as compensation was declared to be paid to the dependents whose bread - winners were killed, police commissioner Bapat made a comment that the announcement of compensation had inspired Muslims to make false complaints of excesses against his disciplined and innocent police force !
+In fact, as compensation was declared to be paid to the dependents whose bread-winners were killed, police commissioner Bapat made a comment that the announcement of compensation had inspired Muslims to make false complaints of excesses against his disciplined and innocent police force !
 Rs.
 1,00,000 was sanctioned as